fifteenhex/homebrewvapourphasesoldering/README.md

 - PFPE

-  This stuff is like rocking house poop.. but apparently if you are in Germany there are multiple sources that will sell you a smaller amount than a $1000 jug.
+  This stuff is like rocking horse poop.. but apparently if you are in Germany there are multiple sources that will sell you a smaller amount than a $1000 jug.

   - Galden LS230